OSVVM/osvvm.github.io/Overview/Osvvm3Reports.rst

 Test Case Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The remainder of the Build Summary Report is Test Case Summary.
-There is a seprate Test Case Summary for each test suite in the build.
+There is a separate Test Case Summary for each test suite in the build.
 See :numref:`Figure {number} {name} <TestCaseSummaryFig>`.

 .. figure:: images/DemoTestCaseSummaries.png